jatin7/datastax-tickdb-full/README.md

 To specify contact points use the contactPoints command line parameter e.g. '-DcontactPoints=192.168.25.100,192.168.25.101' The contact points can take mulitple points in the IP,IP,IP (no spaces).

+To run the following commands, cd to datastax_tickdata_comparion

 To create the a single node cluster with replication factor of 1 for standard localhost setup, run the following

     mvn clean compile exec:java -Dexec.mainClass="com.datastax.demo.SchemaSetup"